-The program has two required courses: GSC 501 and GSC 550.
+The MAGS program has two required courses: GSC 501 and GSC 550.

-GSC 501: War, Conflict and Security provides an overview of key interdisciplinary approaches to conflict and international security.
+GSC 501 ("War, Conflict and Security") provides an overview of key interdisciplinary approaches to conflict and international security.
 Students should take GSC 501 in the early stages in the program, preferably the first semester.

-The second required class is GSC 550 Capstone, which is an individually structured class which represents a culminating experience within the program.
-A student should take GSC 550 the final semester in the program.
+GSC 550 ("Capstone") is the second required class.
+The course is an individually structured class which represents a culminating experience within the program.
+Student should take GSC 550 the final semester in the program.